jtidal/jtidal.github.io/help/ask/index.md

     </div>
   </div>

   <p>The Library never sleeps!
-Chat with a librarian 24 hours a day, 7 days a week.</p>
+Chat with a real human librarian 24 hours a day, 7 days a week.</p>
   <p>Use <strong>ASK A LIBRARIAN</strong> to:</p>

   <ul>